JJ-Twigg/ADP-Capstone-Final-Link/READMEJosh.md

 fix green border height.

-when delete custom room res, only guest remains taht should be ok to fix

-done, then just test and deploy
+when delete custom room res, only guest remains taht should be ok to fix check housekeeprs are returned to the pool with custom res deleted done, then just test and deploy